Eight days. Twenty students. A new language that will last a lifetime.

 The Fredric Roberts Photography Workshops are led by the award-winning photographer as he brings his passion for storytelling through still images to high school aged students in Third World countries.
-With assistance from a faculty of world-class photographers and teachers, each workshop trains a group of 20 students, half from rural areas and the other half from urban households, half boys and half girls.
-Over the course of each seven-day workshop, using a format developed by Mr. Roberts, the participants learn professional photographic techniques and take photographs centering on particular themes, such as the environment, health issues, education, civil society and pluralism.
+With assistance from a faculty of world-class photographers and teachers, each workshop trains a group of 20 students, half from rural areas and half from urban households, half boys and half girls.
+Over the course of each eight-day workshop, using a format developed by Mr. Roberts, the participants learn professional photographic techniques and take photographs centering on particular themes, such as the environment, health issues, education, civil society and pluralism.
 Images from the workshops can be seen on the Gallery Page of this website.

-When each workshop ends, Mr. Roberts donates four cameras plus photo software so that participants can continue to develop their skills.
+When each workshop ends, Mr. Roberts donates four professional-level cameras plus sophisticated photo software so that participants can continue to develop their skills.
 He also works with local partners to train staff and secure photographers from each country who participate in the workshop and continue to mentor the novice photographers.
-He uses a private website so that students can continue to submit their work for comments from the faculty and other students around the world, to improve their skills and continue their photographic education.
+He uses a private Facebook page so that students can continue to submit their work for comments from the faculty and other students around the world, to improve their skills and continue their photographic education.
 This well-developed and strongly supported process of continuing education, amplified by a series of Advanced workshops, is a unique and distinguishing element of this program.